ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 - Strategy interface: This defines a common interface for all supported algorithms.
 The context uses this interface to call the algorithm defined by a *ConcreteStrategy*.
 - *ConcreteStrategy*: These are the classes that implement the Strategy interface, each providing a specific implementation of the algorithm.

-We can code up the UML diagram of the Strategy pattern in a Jupyter notebook using *plantuml* as follows.
+We can code up the UML diagram of the Strategy pattern in a code block of a Jupyter notebook using *plantuml* as follows.

 ```plantuml
 %%plantuml